Shoulder Joint Anatomy

 The sternoclavicular joint links the collar bone to the chest bone and the scapulothoracic joint links the shoulder blade to the thorax.

-The shoulder is the most mobile joint in the entire body which comes about from the complex combination of movement through all four joints controlled by a number of different muscles acting on the different shoulder joints.
+The shoulder is the most mobile joint in the entire body which comes about from the complex combination of movement through all four joints.
+This is controlled by a number of different muscles acting on the different shoulder joints providing huge shoulder range of motion.

 Each joint allows for movement in different directions, and when these movements combine, we can perform a whole range of movements and functions with the upper arm, such as throwing, lifting, carrying, pushing, pulling and reaching behind our back.